Prompt Library · 36 prompts

 1. Calculate a price range based on value (not just cost)

-3. Give arguments for justifying the price to the client
+3. Provide arguments to justify the price to the customer

-4. Identify if there's a risk we're pricing ourselves wrong
+4. Identify if there is a risk that we are pricing incorrectly

 FO-08